 Situation #1: Asking for a raise after completing a rotation program

 Mary began working at Company X, which is publicly traded, about eight years ago.
 She was in the company’s rotation program.
-The rotation program is comprised of three separate one-year stints in different departments of the Finance Division.
+The rotation program has three separate one-year stints in different departments of the Finance Division.

 While in the program, Mary received excellent reviews at all three of her positions and upon completion, she was placed in a highly visible department with high expectations and a significant workload.